mmuffins/mediamonkey-addonmenu/README.md

 # Addons Menu for MediaMonkey
-This extension adds an addons menu to the MediaMonkey 5 main menu.
+This extension adds an additional item to the MediaMonkey 5 main menu bar that allows extension developers to present an entry point or functionality of their extension in a central and consistent way to the user.

 ## Installation
 Download the latest release from the releases section and double click addonsMenu.mmip.
 An MediaMonkey dialog will automatically pop up, prompting you to confirm the installation.